hartwigmedical/hmftools/orange/README.md

     - A new Genetic Immune Escape analysis has been added to datamodel and report.
 This analysis determines whether the sample uses any of the immune escape mechanisms known in cancer.
 See also [Genetic immune landscape paper](https://www.nature.com/articles/s41588-023-01367-1)
+    - Technical: Removed work-around for pre v1.6 LILAC (incorrectly populating ref fragments in case of tumor-only)
 - [3.4.0](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v3.4.0)
     - Produce ORANGE datamodel v2.4.0 (including max copy number for gene copy numbers)
     - Bugfix: ORANGE can now map stomach and esophageal squamous cell carcinomas to their rightful cohort.